 Medical Insurance Billing Proficiency Certificate

-Students who complete the proficiency certificate for Medical Insurance Billing will be able to use these courses to continue their education and obtain an associate degree in Health Services Management or Liberal Studies.
+Students who complete the proficiency certificate for Medical Insurance Billing will be able to use these courses to continue their education and obtain an associate's degree in Health Care Studies.

 Student Learning Outcomes:

 Upon successful completion of the Medical Insurance Billing proficiency certificate, students will be able to:

 - Use the correct terminology for diseases, symptoms, diagnostic studies and treatments.

 - Explain the purpose of CPT and ICD codes for reimbursement.

 - Assign CPT and ICD codes according to official guidelines.

 - Describe the importance of effective revenue cycle management in a provider's fiscal stability.

 - Define fraud and abuse issues in health care.